 - Signals for attention: When I need your attention, I will ring the chimes or raise my hand; as soon as you hear the signal, stop what you are doing, look at me, and listen for directions.

 - Organizing desk: Remove all loose papers; decide if they should go home or stay at school; put papers that should stay at school in the front pocket of your work notebook; put pencil or art supplies in your school box; Everything else goes on the right side; pick up your trash.

 - What to do during free time: If you finish an assignment, first work on any unfinished assignments that are in your notebook; when you finish those, you may choose to do your classroom job, read a book, write a story, illustrate a book, solve math problems, work on a research project, peer-tutor someone who needs your help, or create a song about what the class is studying.

-These are just 20 procedures that you can practice in class.
-Make sure that your students know all the rules and procedures in class to help run class smoothly.
+These are 20 basic classroom procedures to consider practicing in your class.
+Make sure that your students know all the rules and procedures in class to help run the class smoothly.
 By knowing exactly what is expected of them, student behavior will also improve.